-- Amenities that you will normally expect at normal hotels are provided at Mikuniya.
-This includes facial and bath towels, hairdryers, shampoo, conditioners, body soap…etc. You will however need to bring your amenities that are less essential such as toner and moisturiser
+- Amenities that you will typically expect at normal hotels are provided at Mikuniya.
+This includes facial and bath towels, hairdryers, shampoo, conditioners, body soap…etc. You will, however, need to bring your less essential amenities, such as toner and moisturizer

 - The toilets aren’t unisex at Mikuniya.
 So, please read the sign on the door carefully.

 Mikuniya’s New Building

-If you prefer everything new and shinny, then make sure you book a room in their new building!
+If you prefer everything new and shiny, make sure you book a room in their new building!

 The building was only completed in May 2020, so your room will be filled with the refreshing dried straw smell from the tatami mats (=ﾟωﾟ)ﾉ.

-The brand new shower and toilet facilities are comparable to the quality of those in luxirous hotels.
-And if you want to take a bath, you are always welcome to utilise the bathtub at the main building.
+The brand-new shower and toilet facilities are comparable to the quality of those in luxurious hotels.
+And if you want to take a bath, you are always welcome to utilize the bathtub at the main building.

 Another bathing option is visiting other hotels nearby.
 With 500 yen, you can enjoy a relaxing bath at Kikunoya (ホテル菊乃家)!